#

 In addition, seven An-26, one An-12 and one An-124 transport aircraft were spotted there.
 Probably, some of these airlifts were used to deliver cruise missiles to the Belaya airfield, while others use the location as a permanent deployment base.

-That said, the concentration of 42 Tu-22M3 bombers at Belaya is abnormal, as it's more than 80% of the russia's entire fleet of this type of aircraft in one time and space.
+That said, the concentration of 42 Tu-22M3 (*mostly non-operational) bombers at Belaya is abnormal, as it would be more than 80% of russia's entire fleet of active aircraft of this type in one time and space.
 Usually, only one of the three Tu-22M3 units is permanently deployed at this airfield, the 200th Guards Heavy Bomber Aviation Regiment.
-This means the other two regiments allocated part of their fleet, weakening their presence across other territories of the country.

 For comparison, here are some photos of the same Belaya airfield on May 5, 2025 from OSINT analyst MT Anderson.
 Just two days before, only nine Tu-95MS bombers and four Tu-160 could be seen there.
 Evidently, many if not all the new aircraft arrived in such a short span.
 Here's our overview from May 6.